Goodbye 2010s – My 2010 Toronto Trip and Why I Love a Quest

 I love spontaneous adventures, but there is something to be said about a trip with a quest, a mission, a purpose.

-Likely I would have visited Toronto at some point in my life (and indeed I returned again in 2013, and had a short layover on my flight home Dublin in 2018), but my first visit to Toronto was in January 2010.
-My first travels of the new decade.
-The first time I’d visit the largest city in Canada.
+Likely I would have visited Toronto at some point in my life (and indeed I returned there again in 2013, and had a short layover on my flight home from Dublin in 2018), but my first visit to Toronto was in January 2010.
+This was my first trip of that decade.
+The first time I’d been to the largest city in Canada.
 The first time I’d travelled somewhere in January (although Toronto in January is still cold, this was no tropical getaway).

 And more importantly my first trip with a quest.

 I went to Toronto with a friend and we went for one reason only.
 The musical Rent was having a national final Broadway tour with some of the original cast members (Anthony Rapp as Mark, Adam Pascal as Roger and Gwen Stewart in the Ensemble).
-Being huge fans of Rent (a.k.a Rentheads) my friend and I decided to go to Toronto to see this show (which we’d seen other touring productions of) in the only Canadian stop the tour had.
+Being huge fans of Rent (a.k.a Rentheads) my friend and I decided to go to Toronto to see this show (which we’d seen other touring productions of).
+This was the only Canadian stop on the tour.

 We were not there for the C.N.
 Tower.
 Or to try to spot Drake.
 Or anything else.
-Of course we did other things than see Rent.
+Of course, we did other things than see Rent.
 We were there for 6 days.
 We did go up to the C.N.
 Tower.
-We stayed downtown at a hotel for cheap, because I was working for the parent company and got an insane rate of $50/night (no longer working for that company, but I do miss the cheap hotel deals I could get).
+We stayed downtown at a hotel for a pretty low rate of $50/night because I was working for the parent company and got an employee discount (I no longer working for that company, but I do miss the cheap hotel deals I could get).
 We went to the Art Gallery of Ontario, Casa Loma, the Ontario Science Center.
 We went into the TV museum at the Canadian Broadcast Corporations tower and saw Mr. Dressup’s Tickle Trunk (classic iconography in Canadian kids TV).
 We navigated the TTC.
 We wandered through Dundas Square.

-But those weren’t the reasons we went to Toronto in the cold month of January 2010.
+Those weren’t the reasons we went to Toronto in the cold month of January 2010.
 It was all Rent.
 We had purchased tickets, got seats at the front of the balcony.
 Watched our favourite musical with some of the original cast.
 Bawled.
-Had goosebumps though the show.
+Had goosebumps throughout the show.

-I’ve wanted to talk about Rent on my musical theatre podcast, what it’s meant to me, how I fell in love with it after watching a cast performance of “Seasons of Love” on the Rosie O’Donnell Show as an angsty teen.
-Talk about the triumphs of the show, the devastating loss of its creator Jonathan Larson (who collapsed during the show’s first off-Broadway preview, and soon passed away from an undiagnosed genetic condition called Marfan Syndrome).
-How I obsessed over Rent after seeing this musical and listened to nothing but its Original Broadway Cast Recording for 6 months straight.
-Nothing else just Rent.
+I’ve wanted to talk about Rent on my musical theatre podcast, what it’s meant to me, how I fell in love with it after watching the cast perform of “Seasons of Love” on The Rosie O’Donnell Show as an angsty teen.
+Talk about the triumphs of the show, the devastating loss of its creator Jonathan Larson (who collapsed during the show’s first off-Broadway preview, and soon after passed away from an undiagnosed genetic condition called Marfan Syndrome).
+How I obsessed over Rent after seeing this musical and listened to nothing else but its Original Broadway Cast Recording for 6 months straight.
+Nothing else, just Rent.

-But backtracking a bit before that show friend and I started talking to the lady sitting behind us in the theatre.
+Backtracking a bit before that show my friend and I started talking to the lady sitting behind us in the theatre.
 She asked us if we were going to try for the lottery.
 And we never thought of that.
-Musicals (most commonly big productions on Broadway in New York, the West End in London, and some big national tours) have what is called the lottery and it all started with Rent.
-The story of Rent is a retelling of the Puccini Opera La Boheme, but set in late 1980’s New York with the HIV/Aids crisis replacing the plague of consumption (tuberculosis) that was deadly in the La Boheme’s 19th century Paris.
+Musicals (most commonly big productions on Broadway in New York, the West End in London, and some big national tours) have what is called the lottery, and it all started with Rent.
+The story of Rent is a retelling of the Puccini opera La Boheme but set in the late 1980’s New York with the HIV/Aids crisis replacing the plague of consumption (tuberculosis) that was deadly in the La Boheme’s 19th century Paris.
 Rent has strong themes of friendship, love, loss, art, and living like “No Day But Today.”

-Producers of Rent realized that people who wanted or even should see the show were probably not always able to afford the $100+ tickets for this show.
+Producers of Rent realized that people who wanted to or even should see the show were probably not always able to afford the $100+ tickets for this show.
 During its time Rent had the same kind of buzz that Hamilton has now.
 It was a hot ticket to see.
 A rock opera like no other.
 So a lottery was started.
-Before the show you could line up, put your name in a draw and win the chance to buy greatly reduced tickets for $20 for front row seats.
+Before the show, you could line up, put your name in a draw, and win the chance to buy greatly reduced tickets (usually about for $20 for front row seats).

 And we didn’t win.
 Such is life.
-The experience was so positive, and there were some back of the balcony tickets left, at a pretty good rate, so of course we bought some because why would we turn down a chance to see Rent again?
-That’s a rhetorical question; we woudn’t.
+The experience was so positive though.
+There was some back of the balcony tickets left, at a pretty good rate, so of course, we bought two because why would we turn down a chance to see Rent again?
+That’s a rhetorical question; we wouldn’t.

-On the last day we thought we’d try for the lottery again.
+On the last day of our trip, we thought we’d try for the lottery again.
 Our flight wasn’t until later in the afternoon and we’d have enough time to get to the airport if we won.
-And again we stood in line, in the cold, excitement building, talking to people.
+Again we stood in line, in the cold, excitement building, talking to people.
 An usher from the theatre came out and excitedly announced they were going to draw the lottery winners.
-And they called name after name and we saw people jump up and down and hug and cry and then they said a blur of syllables.
+They called name after name and we saw people jump up and down and hug and cry and then they said a blur of syllables.